 Assessment is through a combination of performance, coursework and written exams.

 Sir John Deane’s has a thriving Performing Arts department offering a wealth of opportunities to get involved both on stage and behind the scenes.
 With performing arts, music, media, photography and art students all studying at the sixth form, it’s a great place to meet new contacts and work together.
-Large scale productions and more intimate nights of theatre, music and dance are all par for the course and recent shows have included ‘Our Country’s Good’, ‘A Midsummer Night’s Dream’, ‘Guys and Dolls’ and ‘Miss Saigon’.
+Large scale productions and more intimate nights of theatre, music and dance are all par for the course and recent shows have included 'Return tot he Forbidden Planet', ‘Our Country’s Good’, ‘A Midsummer Night’s Dream’, and ‘Guys and Dolls’.

 Where might it lead?

 University admissions tutors and employers in a range of industries value the confidence, creativity and communication skills that Theatre Studies develops and the subject can support your progression into a variety of courses, both inside and outside the performing arts.
-The course is an excellent foundation for those who wish to train as professional actors; in the past four years, 12 of our students have gone on to secure places at some of the country’s leading drama schools.
+The course is an excellent foundation for those who wish to train as professional actors; in the past five years, 15 of our students have gone on to secure places at some of the country’s leading drama schools.